Open Source Web Radio with Icecast and Raspberry PI

 Icecast apt install 4

-Final, and most important, password will grant access to administration console.
+The final (and most important) password will grant access to the administration console.
 Please add also this password (using your favourite one) and press ENTER:

 Icecast apt install 5

-For all the 3 password just added, default user will be “admin”.
-These passwords can be edited from default icecast configuration file (icecast.xml).
+For all the 3 passwords just added, the default user will be “admin”.
+These passwords can be edited from the default Icecast configuration file (icecast.xml).

 Configure Your First Icecast Radio (Mount)

-An Icecast radio (or, in general, media) can be tought as a mount point that will be mapped in a specific url to be published.
-To create you very first radio, make a backup copy of default icecast configuration file and open it to edit:
+An Icecast radio (or, in general, media) can be thought of as a mount point that will be mapped in a specific URL to be published.
+To create your very first radio, make a backup copy of the default Icecast configuration file and open it to edit:

 sudo cp /etc/icecast2/icecast.xml /etc/icecast2/icecast.xml.backup